top of page

 IMG_4846_edited.jpg

 Claire A. Berman is an essayist, novelist, health communicator, and unapologetically indulgent auntie.
 Her parents instilled in her an early love of reading, which has continued throughout her life.
-She particularly loves character-driven stories that fuse storytelling with science and/or challenge our assumptions about each other.
-Sadly, her first book (pictured below) contained none of these elements, but hopefully it has only gotten better from there.
-Claire's writing has appeared in Bellevue Literary Review and JMWW, and she is currently working on her first novel, The Accidentals
+She particularly loves character-driven stories that fuse storytelling with science and/or challenge our assumptions about each other.* Claire's essays have appeared in Bellevue Literary Review, JMWW, The Sunlight Press, and Little Old Lady Comedy.
+She is a Virginia Center for the Creative Arts Fellow and is currently working on two novelsThe Accidentals and That Summer

 About Claire